arshomeh/Solar-system-OPENGL/README.md

 # Solar-system-OPENGL
-The project has been developed Visual Studio 2015.
+The project has been developed in Visual Studio 2015.
 This is a very simple Solar System simulator and was created for Grahics Programming course.

 # Useage
 Zoom in/out with mouse wheel.